Growing Physics Program Offers an Expanding Universe of Possibilities

 The Astronomy B.A. is of interest to students who wish either to pursue an interdisciplinary field or teach at a primary school or secondary school.

 The Earth & Planetary Sciences program is meant to serve students with a strong interest in math, physics, chemistry and computational methods applied to planetary sciences, who wish to pursue technical careers (e.g. traditional/alternative energy industries) or graduate studies at research universities with strong earth and planetary science programs.

 The Physics, B.S. is designed for students who are interested in pursuing a graduate school degree in either physics or astronomy, and those students who seek immediate employment in teaching, private industry or government jobs that require an advanced knowledge of physics.

 The Physics, B.A. is designed for students who wish either to pursue an interdisciplinary field or to teach at a primary or secondary level.
 The Physics B.A. is primarily awarded as part of our Engineering 3+2 Program in partnership with the University of Notre Dame.

-The Department of Physics & Astronomy also offers two minors:
+The Department of Physics & Astronomy also offers three minors:

 - Astronomy minor